-Only qualified merit badge counselors whose names appear on the Official District list may sign off scouts for merit badges.
+Only qualified merit badge counselors whose names appear in Scoutbook as being a registered counselor may sign off scouts for merit badges.

-Per vote of the troop committee, parents of scouts may not pass off their son on a merit badge for which there exists other counselors.
-The only exceptions to this are when another counselor cannot be found , or in "group" merit badge classes.
-Exceptions are to be made by the Troop Committee Chairman, Advancement Chairman, or appropriate designee.
+Per vote of the troop committee, parents of scouts may not pass off their son no more than 10 merit badges with the following exception: When another counselor cannot be found within a 25 miles radius of the Chartered Organization, or in group setting (i.e., Troop meeting, Merit Badge Madness, Summer Camp, and/or Cyber/Virtual merit badge classes.)
+Exceptions are to be made by the Troop Committee Chair, Advancement Chair, or appropriate designee.”

-In order to advance to the next rank, a scout must be compliant with the 50% attendance rule as outlined and defined in Policy Statement # 2.
+In order to earn credit for the completion of a Youth Leadership Position required for advancement, a scout must be compliant with the 50% attendance rule as outlined and defined in Policy Statement # 2.
 For purposes of applying the 50% rule for advancement to star, life, or eagle scout: